cellmapslab/dex-stim-dna-methylation/README.md

 **Results:**

 The results data are the final data.
-Please look at the Final result section to get location where the data are stores.
+Please look at the Final result section to get location where the data are stored.

 ## **8. Gaphunter:**

 **Input Data**

-> `dex_methyl_beta_combat_mtrx.rds` : final beta matrix after normalization, probes and samples filtering, batch correction and mix-ups removal _(740'357 x 399)_
+* `dex_methyl_beta_combat_mtrx.rds` : final beta matrix after normalization, probes and samples filtering, batch correction and mix-ups removal _(740'357 x 399)_

 **Result**